Hosted by the ANA

 Dr Vance is a highly respected member of the international scientific community, is continually invited to be a guest speaker, and maintains his links with prestigious international research laboratories and universities.
 As a mentor, Dr Vance provides valuable guidance to his staff and is an excellent sounding board for testing ideas.
 He is author or co-author of over 330 articles in international journals and refereed conference proceedings and co-author of 3 patents.

-The ANA is pleased to give the 2013 Australian Nuclear Association Annual Award to Dr Lou Vance in recognition of his outstanding contribution to nuclear science and technology in Australia by his contribution to development of ceramic waste forms for immobilisation of radioactive waste.
+The ANA was pleased to give the 2013 Australian Nuclear Association Annual Award to Dr Lou Vance in recognition of his outstanding contribution to nuclear science and technology in Australia by his contribution to development of ceramic waste forms for immobilisation of radioactive waste.

 Pacific Basin Nuclear Conference, Vancouver, 24-28 Aug 2014